MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-register-new-customers.md

 On the **Sales Prices** FastTab, you can view special prices or discounts that you grant for the customer if certain criteria are met, such as item, minimum order quantity, or ending date.
 Each row represents a special price or line discount.
 Each column represents a criterion that must apply to warrant the special price that you enter in the **Unit Price** field, or the line discount that you enter in the **Line Discount %** field.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).

 The customer is now registered, and the customer card is ready to be used on sales documents.

+### <a name="deleting-customer-cards"></a>Deleting Customer Cards
+If you have posted a transaction for a customer, you cannot delete the card because the ledger entries may be needed for auditing.
+To delete customer cards with ledger entries, contact to Microsoft partner to do so through code.

 If you want to use this customer card as a template when you create new customer cards, you can save it as a template.
 For more information, see the following section.